PrimeSolar/cryptocurrency-tracker/README.md

 - **View Price Information**: access detailed information for each cryptocurrency, including the current price, market capitalization, and percentage changes in price.
 - **Add to Favorites**: easily add cryptocurrencies to your favorites list for quick access to the ones you track most frequently.
 - **Set Price Alerts**: receive notifications when a cryptocurrency reaches a specified price, helping you make timely trading decisions.
+- **Stay Updated with Cryptocurrency News**: overview the latest cryptocurrency news that help you stay informed and make better trading decisions.
 - **Toggle Themes**: click the theme toggle button to switch between light and dark modes, allowing for a comfortable viewing experience tailored to your preference.
 - **Responsive Design**: enjoy a seamless experience across various devices, whether you're using a desktop, tablet, or smartphone.

 ## Acknowledgments

-- **Data Provider**: special thanks to CoinGecko for providing the cryptocurrency data that powers this application.
+- **Data Providers**: special thanks to CoinGecko for providing the cryptocurrency data that powers this application and to CoinTelegraph for their comprehensive cryptocurrency news.
 - **Inspiration**: inspired by the growing interest in cryptocurrency and the need for appropriate tools that empower users to make informed financial decisions.

 ## Support My Work ☕